IBM/nodejs-idb-connector/README.md

    ./node_modules/.bin/node-pre-gyp package
 ```

-Create a new github release and attach the generated tar file in the `build` directory to the github release.

-After the release is created the [publish](.github/workflows/publish.yml) action will automatically publish to npm.
+To generate a release use one of the npm scripts based on the release types.

+- patch release `npm run release`
+- for other release types run `npm run release-it` which will prompt you for the release type.

+These scripts will bump the version number, make a release commit, and tag the release.

+On new tag event our Jenkins server will build the package, create a GH release, and publish the release to npm.

 ## License